Mary Beth Oliver: Career

 From 1991 to 1998, Oliver taught at Virginia Tech, before leaving her position as an associate professor there in 1998 to become an associate professor at the Penn State College of Communications.
 In 2004, she became a full professor at the Penn State College of Communications, where she became a distinguished professor in 2010.
 She has been the co-director of the Media Effects Research Laboratory since 2002.
 In the spring of 2013, she served as a visiting professor at the University of Mannheim in Mannheim, Germany.

 Research

 Oliver's research focuses on multiple subjects in the field of media psychology, including the relationship between media and social cognition, and that between media and emotion.
-She has published studies about stereotyping in the media and positive media psychology, among other topics, and she is a supporter of the positive psychology movement.
+She has published studies about stereotyping in the media, positive media psychology, and other topics, and she is a supporter of the positive psychology movement.
 For example, she has researched the emotional responses people have to watching sad movies, and has noted that society expects men not to cry in such situations.
 She has also argued that seeing sad movies may help people feel better if they see them with a close friend, regardless of the movie itself.